Front loader washing machines use less water, have longer cycles than traditional top loaders, and most heat their own water.

 Sufficient surface area and friction, along with detergent and water remove soiling.
 Correct machine loading for the main wash is important because the surface area influences the amount of friction that occurs.
 Too little in the machine results in inadequate surface area and excess suds, the surfaces of the items don’t hit each other, and therefore not enough friction occurs to remove soiling.

 See Excess suds in Front Loaders for more information on preventing excess suds.
-Having excess suds in prewash is fine, but excess suds in main wash is not, as they prevent agitation.
+Having excess suds in prewash is fine, but excess suds in the main wash is not, as they prevent agitation.

 Optimal loading